allenlam465/File-Transfer/README.md

 Members - Allen Lam, Dylan Nguyen, John Ung, Sai Padmanaban Date - 3 - 5 - 2018

-File transfer tool using python3 with UDP protocols.
+File transfer tool using python3 with TCP protocols.

 User will run program using a terminal with: